Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 # SpiraTest Integration

+!!! important
+	Minimal supported version of Spira is 6.15.1.0.

 ## Overview

 [SpiraTest](https://www.inflectra.com/SpiraTest/) is a web-based quality assurance and **test management system** with integrated release scheduling and defect tracking.
 SpiraTest includes the ability to handle manual, exploratory and automated tests, record the results and log any associated defects.